jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 ### setup _.classpath_ file

-Execute `jerkar eclipse#generateFiles` from project root folder to generate a _.classpath_ file according the Build.java file.
+Execute `jerkar eclipse#generateFiles` from project root folder to generate a _.classpath_ file according the `Build.java` file.

 ### run/debug within Eclipse

 You can go two ways :
 - Just execute your Build class main method.
 - Configure a launcher on `org.jerkar.tool.Main` class that has your project root dir as working directory.
+This way you can specify which method to execute along options and system properties.

 ## Use with intellij